ben-biddington/Signal-Desktop-Development-Guide/how/tests/how-test-mock-works.md

-# How UI tests work
+# How `test-mock` works

+These tests are exercising the real application but with some parts replaced.

 ```shell
 npm run test-mock